-Top 5 Goals We’re Reaching in Ethiopia With the Support of The Weeknd
+Top 5 Goals We Reached in Ethiopia With the Support of The Weeknd

-Today, World Food Program USA is proud to announce multi-platinum winning artist The Weeknd as the newest member of the United Nations World Food Programme (WFP) family.
-Abel Tesfaye, better known as The Weeknd, joins the U.N.
+In October 2021, World Food Program USA was proud to announce multi-platinum winning artist The Weeknd as the newest member of the U. N. World Food Programme family.
+Abel Tesfaye, better known as The Weeknd, joined the U.N.
 World Food Programme as a Goodwill Ambassador with the goal of advocating for Zero Hunger and sending relief to countries affected by conflict, like his parents’ home of Ethiopia.

 With support from The Weeknd and individuals like you, the U.N.
-World Food Programme is able to:
+World Food Programme has been able to:

 1. Reach Millions of People With Lifesaving Food